LunarWatcher/doesnotfail2ban/docs/Filters.md

 * **patterns** (required): A list of strings following C++'s modified ECMAScript syntax
 * **insensitive**: Whether or not the patterns are case-insensitive.
 Default: false

+### Reserved capture group names

+DNF2B uses a few internal capture groups.
+The regex for the groups are primarily exposed through variables like `${dnf2b.ip}`; see the [Special keys](#special-keys).

+These may use special capture groups to extract content, and use named groups to do so.
+These group names are:

+* `IP`

+These group names must NOT be used within filters, unless writing explicit capture groups to replace the built-in groups, for whatever reason (which, as an aside, is strongly discouraged).

 ## Filter location and search system